 Interested in the Program in Exploratory Studies?
 Below are some of our most frequently asked questions.
 If, after reading through the questions and answers, you still have unanswered questions, feel free to email email@example.com for more information.

-Exploratory Studies is an independent program under the Vice Provost for Undergraduate Education and is home to approximately 25% of incoming first-year students.
-Students in Exploratory Studies are either exploring courses of study, deciding on a major, or attempting to gain admission to one of the more competitive degree programs at CU (Engineering, or Leeds School of Business for example.)
-Students within Exploratory Studies have the opportunity to work with highly-skilled academic advisors and coaches as they begin to navigate their first year at CU Boulder.
-College is a time for exploring, and that’s why we’re here to help.
+Exploratory Studies is an independent program under the Dean and Vice Provost for Undergraduate Education and is home to more than 3,000 students.
+Students in Exploratory Studies are either exploring courses of study, deciding on a major or attempting to gain admission to one of the degree programs at CU with competitive admission criteria (Engineering, or Leeds School of Business for example.)
+Unlike other colleges, schools and programs at CU Boulder, Exploratory Studies does not confer degrees, and students transfer to one of the 80+ degree-granting majors after no more than four semesters.
+During their time in Exploratory Studies, students work with academic advisors and coaches, and gain access to specialized courses and Living Learning Communities that support academic and personal exploration.
+College is a time to forge your path, and that’s why we’re here to help.

 Exploratory Studies is for students who:

 - Want to explore the various courses of study available at CU across all colleges, schools and programs

 - Are still deciding which major(s) they wish to pursue